garysweaver/irie/README.md

 #### Writing Your Own Extensions

 Extensions are just modules.
+There is no magic.

-The only different thing is that you can `@action_result = ...; throw(:action_break)` in any method that is called by an Actionizer action and it will break the execution of the action and return `@action_result`.
+The somewhat special thing about Actionizer extensions if that you can `@action_result = ...; throw(:action_break)` in any method that is called by an Actionizer action and it will break the execution of the action and return `@action_result`.
 This allows the ease of control that you'd have typically in a single long action method, but lets you use modules to easily share action method functionality.
 To those unfamiliar, `throw` in Ruby is a normal flow control mechanism, unlike `raise` which is for exceptions.

 Some hopefully good examples of how to extend modules are in lib/actionizer/extensions/* and the actions themselves are in lib/actionizer/actions/*.
 Get familiar with the code even if you don't plan on customizing, if for no other reason than to have another set of eyes on the code.